Toccoa River water in Fannin County Georgia

 Use the Toccoa River near Dial gauge for upper-river and delayed-harvest planning.

 Only where legal and safe.
-Private-land rules still apply along the river corridor.
+Private-land rules still apply along the river area.